 Hiking topless through Hawaii with a 30-pound pack….doesn’t get much better.

-Just before I reached the six-mile point I met a boy I’ll just call Wild Wiley.
-He was also barefoot, no shirt, crazy hair, and a missing tooth.
+Just before I reached the six-mile point I met a boy, a wild jungle boy with barefeet, no shirt, crazy hair, and a missing tooth.
 Not only that, but he was effortlessly hopping from rock to rock making weird calls like, “OOOOOHHHHWWEEEE!!” and then listening for a response.
-I was like….Oookaaayy….he’s lost his marbles somewhere in the jungle.
+I was a little confused and convinced he lost his marbles somewhere in the jungle.

 He looked at me all frantic and out of breath and said, “If you see a red-head girl with curly hair tell her I went to help Sam!”
 And he sprinted off into the jungle.

 Moments later, a naked red-headed girl emerged from the jungle holding a knife with traces of blood on her arm and stomach.
 She looked at me and hurriedly spit out, “Have you seen two dogs?!”